LayerFolding/Layer-Folding/README.md

   <img width="500" height="300" src="https://user-images.githubusercontent.com/84841423/120116728-309e5180-c192-11eb-9d3e-85cb0b227aa6.png">
 <p align="center">

-We also show a table of the indices of the removed layers for folded ResNet and VGG networks such that their resulting depth corresponds to their EDNL.
+We also show a table of the indices of the removed layers for folded ResNet and VGG networks.
 The significant activation in each architecture can be derived from this table:
 <p align="center">
   <img width="600" height="375" src="https://user-images.githubusercontent.com/84841423/120116934-5d9f3400-c193-11eb-994a-b7422565d5ce.png">
 <p align="center">